msp-lab/sofocs/README.md

-# Sparse Optimization for Fractional-order Chaotic System Implementation
+# Sparse Optimization for Fractional-Order Chaotic System Implementation

 - sofcs.m: Find the Optimzal Component Values for a Choas Circuit